Blasteroids/ESP32-Artnet2DMX/README.md

 |Add From Channel | Add the value from a given channel to the channel |
 |Minus From Channel | Minus the value from a given channel to the channel |

-Warning: Currently these mods are applied in the order that they are added, this will change in a future update to be assigned from channel 1 upwards, and then their respective order.
+Note: These mods are applied in channel order starting from channel 1.
+So if you mod channel 1 and then copy channel 1 to channel 10, then channel 10 will also have the channel 1 mod applied.

 # Art-Net